gchers/fbleau/README.md

                   delta=None, qstop=None, absolute=false, scale=false)
 ```

 # TODO

 Currently, the code provided here:
 - is based on frequentist and nearest neighbor methods; in the future we hope
   to extend this to other ML methods; note that this does not affect the
-  generality of the results, which hold against any classifier,
+  generality of the results, which hold for any "universally consistent" classifier,
 - computes one estimate at the time (i.e., to compute multiple estimates one
   needs to run `fbleau` several times); this can change in the future.